crisfabri12/Ravn-Challenge-V2-CristhianOcola/README.md

 # Ravn-Challenge-V2-CristhianOcola

-# Build your tiny store

-You can choose the target of your business, be creative!.

-**Example:** snack store, pet store, drug store.

-## Technical requirements

-- [x]PostgreSQL and Prisma
-- [x]Express or NestJs
-- [x]Typescript
-- [x]Jest
-- [x]Prettier
-- [x]ESLint
-- [x]REST or GraphQL
-- [x]Github repository named Ravn-Challenge-V2-<your name>

-## Mandatory features

-1. Authentication endpoints (sign up, sign in, sign out) [x]
-2. List products with pagination [X]
-3. Search products by category [X]
-4. Add 2 kind of users (Manager, Client)
-    1. As a Manager I can:
-        1. Create products [X]
-        2. Update products [X]
-        3. Delete products [X]
-        4. Disable products []
-        5. Show client orders []
-        6. Upload images per product [X]
-    2. As a Client I can:
-        1. See products [X]
-        2. See the product details [X]
-        3. Buy products []
-        4. Add products to cart []
-        5. Like products [X]
-        6. Show my order []
-5. The product information(including images) should be visible for logged and not logged users [X]
-6. [x][]Swagger/Postman documentation
-7. Tests, with a least a 80% coverage

-## Extra points

-- e2e testing, this will be considered very valuable
-- When the stock of a product reaches 3, notify the last user that liked it and not purchased the product yet with an email.
-Use a background job and make sure to include the product's image in the email.
-- Add forgot password functionality.
-- Send an email when the user change the password
-- Deploy on Heroku

-Clone the repository git clone https://github.com/rdev32/Ravn-Challenge-V2-Renato.git Once inside the downloaded folder, run npm install Create and fill your .env file as in .env.example
-To generate the PostgreSQL database be sure to have docker installed and run docker-compose up Migration to the database can be done with the command npx prisma migrate dev --name test To get the models required for the application run npx prisma generate Seed the database with npx prisma db seed
-After doing the stepts above, run npm run build
-You can now start the application with npm start
+## Setup

+- Use the `docker-compose.yaml` file to set up the necessary application dependencies like Postgres.
+- Install project dependencies using `npm install`.
+- Rename `.env.sample` to `.env` and configure the environment variables.
+- Run `npx prisma db push` to create the database schema using Prisma.
+- Start the application with `npm run start`.
+- Test the application with `npm run test`.

+## API

+- Explore the available endpoints in Swagger by visiting [http://localhost:<PORT>/api](http://localhost:<PORT>/api).

+## Tini Store Points

+### Library Store

+1. Authentication endpoints (sign up, sign in, sign out).
+2. List products with pagination.
+3. Search products by category.
+4. Two kinds of users (Manager, Client):
+    - As a Manager, I can:
+        1. Create products.
+        2. Update products.
+        3. Delete products.
+        4. Disable products.
+        5. Show client orders.
+        6. Upload images per product.
+    - As a Client, I can:
+        1. See products.
+        2. See product details.
+        3. Buy products.
+        4. Add products to cart.
+        5. Like products.
+        6. Show my orders.
+5. Product information (including images) visible for both logged-in and non-logged-in users.
+6. Swagger/Postman documentation.
+7. Tests, with at least 80% coverage.
+    - E2E testing is highly valuable.
+- Notify the last user who liked a product but hasn't purchased it yet when the stock reaches 3.
+Use a background job and include the product's image in the email.
+- Implement forgot password functionality.
+- Send an email when the user changes the password.
+- Deploy on Heroku.